ObaraEmmanuel/Formation/README.md

 Widgets can be selected from the _**Components**_ pane at the top to be dragged on stage.
 Click to select widgets on the workspace and customize them on _**Stylepane**_ to the right.
 The widget hierarchies can be viewed from the _** Component tree**_ at the bottom left.
-To preview the the design, use the preview ("run button") on the toolbar.
+To preview the design, use the preview ("run button") on the toolbar.
 The design can be saved in the top bar by going to _File > Save_.
 Below is a sample studio preview saved as `hello.xml`

 <p align="center">